antvis/G6/docs/manual/middle/elements/nodes/triangle.en.md

   width: 800,
   height: 600,
   defaultNode: {
-    // shape: 'triangle', // The shape has been assigned in the data, we do not have to define it any more
+    // type: 'triangle', // The type has been assigned in the data, we do not have to define it any more
     direction: 'up',
     size: 100,
     style: {